kordless/substrate/chat/README.md

 This script initializes and runs a chat session using the Llama3Instruct70B model.
 It includes functionalities like loading a configuration file, generating unique usernames, handling user input, and querying the Llama3 model.

+#### Vector Store

+This application uses a vector store to efficiently manage and query vector representations of data.
+This functionality enhances the capabilities of the chat application by allowing it to perform rapid similarity searches and other vector-based operations.

 ### nomemory8b.py

 This script is similar to `memory70B.py` but uses the Llama3Instruct8B model instead.
 It also includes functionalities like loading a configuration file, generating unique usernames, handling user input, and querying the Llama3 model.